Quantum Field Theories on Algebraic Curves. I. Additive bosons: Global Theory

-Parts \textbf{AB1} and \textbf{AB2} of the theory have been described in Sections \ref{second kind} and \ref{Heisenberg-Lie-local}.
-Here we introduce the global Heisenberg algebra $\g_X$, construct the corresponding global Fock space $\cF_X$, and prove that the expectation value functional $\langle\,\cdot\,\rangle$ satisfying properties (i) and (ii) exists and is unique.
+The data AB1) and AB2) have already been described in Sections \ref{second kind} and \ref{Heisenberg-Lie-local}.
+Here we introduce the global Heisenberg algebra $\g_X$, construct the corresponding global Fock space $\cF_X$ and prove that there is a unique expectation value functional $\langle\,\cdot\,\rangle$ with properties (i) and (ii).

-Let $c_X:\A_X \times \A_X\rightarrow k$ be the global bilinear form,
+Let $c_X:\A_X \times \A_X\rightarrow k$ be the global bilinear form